codingvedant/hacking_of_c_programming/readme.md

 **Note:** Requires 32-bit compilation support (`gcc-multilib` package), Python 3 with pwntools, and ropper. ⚠️ **Security Warning:** This assignment demonstrates advanced ROP exploitation techniques. **MUST** be run in an isolated VM environment.
 Requires ASLR to be disabled for demonstration.
 See assignment README for setup instructions.

+### Homework 08: Global Offset Table (GOT) Hijacking Exploitation - Bypassing Non-Executable Stack Protection

+Demonstrates the exploitation of Global Offset Table (GOT) hijacking techniques to bypass Non-Executable (NX) stack protection.
+The exploit leverages the writable nature of GOT entries under partial RELRO to redirect legitimate function calls to malicious targets, achieving arbitrary code execution and spawning a shell.
+Includes analysis of PLT/GOT dynamic linking mechanisms, manual GOT overwrite exploitation, and demonstration of both legitimate and malicious update processes using GDB and memory manipulation techniques.
+Shows how function pointer redirection bypasses NX protection by leveraging the program's existing executable code segments.

+**Location:** `assignments/hw08_got_hijacking/`

+**Note:** Requires 32-bit compilation support (`gcc-multilib` package) and GDB with pwndbg. ⚠️ **Security Warning:** This assignment demonstrates advanced GOT hijacking techniques. **MUST** be run in an isolated VM environment.
+Requires ASLR to be disabled and RELRO disabled (`-Wl,-z,norelro`) for demonstration.
+See assignment README for setup instructions.

 ## Requirements

 - GCC compiler
 - Make
-- GDB (for debugging)
+- GDB (for debugging, pwndbg recommended)
 - Python 2 (for hw06 exploit script)
 - Python 3 with pwntools and ropper (for hw07)
+- readelf and objdump (for hw08)
-- For hw02, hw03, hw04, hw05, hw06, and hw07: 32-bit compilation support (install `gcc-multilib` on Debian/Ubuntu or `glibc-devel.i686 gcc-c++-i686` on Fedora)
+- For hw02, hw03, hw04, hw05, hw06, hw07, and hw08: 32-bit compilation support (install `gcc-multilib` on Debian/Ubuntu or `glibc-devel.i686 gcc-c++-i686` on Fedora)

 ## License